pyOpenSci/lessons/clean-modular-code/checks-conditionals/about-python-functions.md

 ### Functions and tests

-While you will not learn about testing in this lesson, functions are also useful for testing.
+Functions are also useful for testing.

 As your code gets longer and more complex, it is more prone to mistakes.
 For example, if your analysis relies on data that gets updated often, you may want to make sure that all data are up-to-date before performing an analysis.
 Or that the new data are not formatted in a different way.